Finding Home in Costa Rica (& Listening to the Whispers of the Soul)

 So I recently moved to Costa Rica, and I wanted to share this experience, in the hopes it might inspire you in some way.
 For the past four years, I’ve been traveling the world - trying out new places, new versions of myself, new ways of thinking and living.
 But deep down, I was always searching for that place - the one that feels cosy, like home.

-A couple of weeks ago, this came to a head.
-I was staying in a small, bohemian beach town in Brazil - a place I’d been dreaming about for over a year, thinking, yes - maybe this will be the one.
+A couple of weeks ago, this all happened again.
+I was staying in a small, bohemian beach town in Brazil.
+A place I’d been dreaming about for over a year, thinking, yes - maybe this will be the one.
 At first it seemed perfect.
-I loved it - The charm of Bossa Nova floating through the air as you wander the picturesque square lined with tiny, colourful houses and their outdoor restaurants.
+I loved it.
+The charm of Bossa Nova floating through the air as you wander the picturesque square lined with tiny, colourful houses and their outdoor restaurants.

-But after about a month or so, I started to feel that oh so familiar uninspired feeling.
+But after about a month or so, I started to feel that familiar uninspired feeling.
 I convinced myself I just needed to stick it out, to try harder.
 But the feeling only grew stronger, and I couldn’t ignore it anymore.
 I just didn’t feel like it was my place.
-So I did something - kind of reluctantly, kind of eagerly - I asked ChatGPT to help me figure out where to live (I know, I know), but after entering all the things that were important to me in a place and seeing the results, a huge shift in clarity came.
+It was missing something.

-The top suggestion was a little beach town on the Pacific coast of Costa Rica - a place I’d already spent four months in at the start of my travels and absolutely loved.
+The top suggestion was a little beach town on the Pacific coast of Costa Rica, a place I’d already spent four months in at the start of my travels and absolutely loved.
 I remembered feeling so alive there, so nourished.
-But for some reason, I thought I needed to keep searching for somewhere new, that it would be too easy if the second place I’d visited turned out to the place I call home.
+For some reason, I’d thought I needed to keep searching for somewhere new, that it would be too easy if a place I found so early on in my travels turned out to be the place I call home.
 But when I got that nudge from ChatGPT, I felt something I hadn’t in a long time.
 Like the butterflies in your stomach you get as a child on Christmas Eve.
 I couldn’t stop thinking about it.
-That place.
+I felt excited.

 What’s truly meant for you will feel like Christmas as a child.
 It will feel like gold dust in your belly, and laughter in your heart.
 Listen to the whispers of your soul.
 Listen to how the body speaks.
 The signs life sends.
 Forget the rules, forget what looks good on paper, and be brave enough to go after what lights up your wide open eyes.
 You were crafted to be wild.